rust-unofficial/too-many-lists/README.md

 cargo install mdbook
 ```

-Assuming you've placed `mdbook` into your system PATH variable, then run it from the root of your local copy:
+Assuming you've placed the install directory `~/.cargo/bin` into your system PATH, then run from the root of your local copy:

 ```sh
 mdbook build